 Supernatural Spaces in the Early Modern World

-Between 19 and 20 May 2016, an array of international scholars met for a symposium at the John Rylands Library, Manchester.
+Between 19 and 20 May 2016, an array of international scholars met for a symposium at the John Rylands Research Institute and Library, Manchester.

-The event was organised by Dr Jenny Spinks and Dr Sasha Handley, with funding from the AHRC, the John Rylands Research Institute.
+The event was organised by Dr Jenny Spinks and Dr Sasha Handley, with funding from the AHRC and the John Rylands Research Institute and Library.

 The aim was to explore how physical and perceptual environments and spaces shaped the emotional, intellectual, social, and cultural dynamics of supernatural encounters.